heyimjames/Flowers/prd.md

 ## Technical Details

 ### API Integration
-- Supports both OpenAI (DALL-E 3) and Fal.ai for image generation
+- **FAL.ai**: Used exclusively for all flower image generation
-- Uses OpenAI GPT-4 for generating flower details and information
+- **OpenAI**: Used for generating flower names and detailed botanical information
 - Graceful fallback to placeholder images when API unavailable

 ### Data Persistence